 V. INSURANCE COVERAGE FOR AUXILIARY ORGANIZATIONS

-California State University San Marcos' auxiliary organizations; Associated Students, Inc. (ASI), Alumni Association, CSUSM Foundation, University Auxiliary and Research Services Corporation (UARSC) and San Marcos University Corporation (SMUC) are legal entities which are considered separate from the University.
+California State University San Marcos' auxiliary organizations; Associated Students, Inc. (ASI), Alumni Association, CSUSM Foundation, CSUSM Corporation and San Marcos University Corporation (SMUC) are legal entities which are considered separate from the University.
 Each has elected to individually participate in CSURMA's Auxiliary Insurance Programs.
 Each maintains their own, separate insurance coverage for their respective organizational activities.
 The auxiliary organizations should be contacted directly for additional information about their Risk Management Programs.

 VI.
 CAMPUS COMMUNITY PARTICIPATION

 The campus community is encouraged to report any incidents that they witness and to inform the appropriate department(s) of any unsafe practices and/or conditions that they encounter.
 If an appropriate department is unknown, then the individual should contact UPD at x4567 or RMS at x4502 for assistance.